rwbl/domoticz-plugin-indoor-air-quality-monitor/README.md

 9. Flash
 10. Master Brick reboots > Blue LED turns on and the Brick Viewer shows tabs Brick and Bricklets

-See next Air Quality Prototype
+See next Air Quality Prototype.

 ## Air Quality Monitor Prototype
 Build the prototype by connecting the Tinkerforge building blocks (see hardware).